gilbert-lee-tech/bolt-new-books-library-app/README.md

 ### About This Project

 This project is a personal practice application for managing a book inventory.
-It was scaffolded and created using the **Bolt.new** platform.
+It was scaffolded and created using the [Bolt.new](https://bolt.new/) platform.

 ### Live Application

-Access the application at: https://gilbert-lee-tech-bol-zin1.bolt.host
+Access the application at: [Library Inventory](https://gilbert-lee-tech-bol-zin1.bolt.host)

 ## How to run locally